umd-mith/lakeland-data-munging/README.md

 ### Migration Errors

-Any unexpected occurrences such as files that aren't able to be located, or
+Any unexpected occurrences such as files that aren't able to be located, or  when an accession record can't be determined are written to a log.
+The process takes about 30 minutes to run, and can be rerun.